 During the 2006-07 season Galloway began his coaching career at Washington (Md.)
 College where he assisted in scouting, film breakdown, on-floor coaching, and skill development workshops.
 He also served as the program’s lead recruiter and helped to develop a Second Team All-Centennial Conference performer.
 Additionally, he directed the annual Take it to the RAC summer basketball camp.

 A native of Windham, N.H., Galloway was a four-year letterwinner at Kenyon where he played in 99 games, averaging 4.1 points for his career.
 During his sophomore season he averaged 6.0 points and 2.1 rebounds per game and when his career ended he ranked among the program leaders in 3-pointers made, attempted, and 3-point field goal percentage.
 During both his junior and senior seasons he was the recipient of the Scott Selby Award, given annually to the player who best embodies the ideals of the men’s basketball program.”
-He earned a Bachelor’s degree in political science in 2006 and is a candidate for a Master’s degree from Washington in 2014.
+He earned a Bachelor’s degree in political science in 2006.